Scatter in the Relation between Persistent Radio Source Luminosity and Fast Radio Burst Rotation Measure: A Window into Circum-burst Environments: Theoretical Framework of PRS Luminosity -- FRB RM relation

 \section{Theoretical Framework of PRS Luminosity -- FRB RM relation}

 \citet{Yang20,Yang22} suggested that the large RM of an FRB repeater and its associated PRS may originate from the same physical region.
 Under this assumption, a generic relation can be established between the $|{\rm RM}|$ value and the PRS specific luminosity, which depends only weakly on the specific PRS model.
 Considering that the relativistic electrons that emit non-thermal PRS should be from shocks or magnetized particle winds, the possible astrophysical scenarios can involve forward shock (FS) / reverse shock (RS) in a supernova remnant (SNR) / interstellar medium (ISM) system, FS / termination shock (TS) in a pulsar wind nebula (PWN) / SNR system, pulsar-wind/companion-wind bow shocks in a binary system.
 A flowchart is summarized in Figure \ref{diagram} and the corresponding schematic diagram is shown in Figure \ref{shocks}.
 In all these scenarios, the bulk motion of the downstream and the contact discontinuity is usually non-relativistic in the observer frame\footnote{Relativistic bulk motion of the downstream primarily occurs in astrophysical contexts such as gamma-ray bursts and active galactic nuclei; however, in both cases, it is highly unlikely to be related to the origin of FRBs.}, while the shock velocity relative to the unshocked medium can be either relativistic (e.g., TS in PWN, pair-wind bow shock in a binary system) or non-relativistic (e.g., the remaining scenarios mentioned above).
 The PRS-RM region can contain non-relativistic and/or relativistic electrons.
-We define the momentum distribution of all these electrons as $n_e(p)=n_{e,0}f(p)$, where $p=\sqrt{\gamma^2-1}$ is the dimensionless momentum and $p\simeq\gamma$ for $\gamma\gg1$, $\gamma$ is the Lorentz factor of electrons, $f(p)=n_e(p)/n_{e,0}$ with $\int f(p)dp=1$ and $n_{e,0}$ is the total electron number density.
-In a relativistic context, the inertia of the electron increases, leading to the effective mass as $m_e^*\sim\gamma m_e$.
-Thus, in the PRS-RM region, the RM can be approximately written as \footnote{In a more rigorous treatment, accounting for the anisotropy of electron momentum in a magnetic field and assuming an ultra-relativistic Maxwellian distribution, a logarithmic term in the Lorentz factor, $\ln\gamma/2$, appears in the integrand \citep{Quataert00}.
-Given that $\ln\gamma/2$ is of order unity and the specific form of the ultrarelativistic Maxwellian distribution, this logarithmic term is neglected in this work.
-This approximation has a negligible impact on the final results.} \be {\rm RM}\simeq\frac{e^3}{2\pi m_e^2c^4}\int_0^D ds~\frac{n_{e,0}B_{\parallel}}{\gamma_c^2}, \ee and the critical electron Lorentz factor is defined by \be \gamma_c\equiv\left(\int_0^{\infty}dp\frac{f(p)}{1+p^2}\right)^{-1/2}. \ee where $\gamma=\sqrt{1+p^2}$ is used in the above formula.
-For the non-relativistic regime, the RM is given by the classical formula due to $\gamma_c\sim1$; while for the relativistic regime, the RM is suppressed by a factor of $\sim\gamma_c^2$.
-As shown in Eq.(\ref{RM}), the properties of the electron momentum distribution play a key role in determining the magnitude of the RM.
-In particular, the large $|{\rm RM}|$s observed in some repeating FRBs suggest that low-energy electrons dominate in the region responsible for the RM.
+We define the momentum distribution of all these electrons as $n_e(\hat p)=n_{e,0}f(\hat p)$, where $\hat p\equiv p/m_ec=\sqrt{\gamma^2-1}$ is the dimensionless momentum and $\hat p\simeq\gamma$ for $\gamma\gg1$, $p$ is the dimensional momentum, $\gamma$ is the Lorentz factor of electrons, $f(\hat p)=n_e(\hat p)/n_{e,0}$ with $\int f(\hat p)d\hat p=1$ and $n_{e,0}$ is the total electron number density.
+In a relativistic context, the inertia of the electron increases, leading to an effective mass of $m_e^*\sim\gamma m_e$.
+Thus, in the PRS-RM region, the RM can be approximately written as \footnote{In one specific treatment, accounting for the anisotropy of electron momentum in a magnetic field and assuming an ultra-relativistic Maxwellian distribution, a logarithmic term in the Lorentz factor, $\ln \gamma/2$, appears in the integrand \citep{Quataert00}.
+Since $\ln \gamma/2$ is of order unity and its specific form derives from the ultra-relativistic Maxwellian distribution (which does not include the power-law component at high-energy band), this logarithmic term is neglected in the present work.
+This approximation has a negligible impact on the final results.}